-Rabbits must be legibly and permanently tattooed in its left ear for identification.
+Rabbits must be legibly and permanently tattooed in its left ear.
 Only breeds recognized by ARBA may be shown.
-All rabbits will be judged according to their breed standard as listed in the "ARBA Standard of Perfection."
+Rabbits will be judged according to breed standard as in the "ARBA Standard of Perfection."
+This will be a carry in show; however, pre-entries are required.
+Exhibitors are responsible for bedding and keeping exhibit area clean and neat.
+Exhibitor may enter two animals per class.